 - It can definitely get overwhelming.
 The pieces are pretty small, and there are tons of them.
 Keeping track and making sure you get everything right puts some stress on the parent.

 - The projects are recyclable, but you still can’t help feeling wasteful.
 Once the project is complete, chances are your kid will stop playing with it.
-I will say that there were a couple of exceptions to this, like the light up lantern box and the arcade crate, both of which got many uses after we built them.
+I will say that there were a couple of exceptions to this, like the light-up lantern box and the solar system, both of which got many uses after we built them.